FastLabs/galery/README.md

 - **Sketch Command Processor** parses validates and if valid pases the command for execution to the **Graphic Shell** component.
 - **Graphic Shell** executes a graphic command and sends the results to the renderer
 - **Canvas** represents the rendering area
-- **Renderer** renders the canvas onto specific output, in this case system console.
+- **Renderer** renders the canvas onto specific output, in this case system console
--

 ##Implementation details
 Plesae check the diagram
 ##Execution
 Git and Apache Maven is required
 Current releaset version is tagged with RELEASE1 tag, please run: git checkout RELEASE1 Execute the application with the following command: mvn